regisftm/owasp-toronto/demo/06-calico-metrics.md

 2. Service account creation

-   You need to provide Prometheus a serviceAccount with required permissions to collect information from Calico.
+   You need to provide Prometheus a service account with the required permissions to collect information from Calico.

    ```yaml
    kubectl apply -f - <<EOF